microsoft/vcpkg-docs/vcpkg/commands/create.md

 In this case, the `vcpkg create` command performs the following actions:

-1. Creates a port named `zlib2` accompanied by a "portfile.cmake" and a "vcpkg.json"
+1. Creates a port named `zlib2` accompanied by a `portfile.cmake` and a `vcpkg.json`
 2. Downloads the `v1.2.11.tar.gz` file from the given URL
 3. Saves the source files as `zlib-1.2.11.tar.gz` in the downloads directory.

 portfile.cmake: